G2ii2g/backbone-flooding/README.md

 # backbone-flooding
-Tests and results for flooding of backbone on square lattice
+Program, tests and results for flooding of backbone on square lattice